 For KERNEL_SECURITY_CHECK_FAILURE the error code is 0x139

-After a lot of research over the web, we have piled up for you The best methods to solve the Kernel Security Check failure error.
+After a lot of research over the web, we have compiled the list of best methods to solve the Kernel Security Check failure error for you.
 You can go through them one by one and find out which method works best for you.

 1) Fix the system hard disk error